Conversations on racism set for March 2

-VENICE - “The Racial Monologues,” created and performed by the Unitarian Universalist Fellowship of Port Charlotte, will be presented Monday, March 2 at 7 p.m. in the sanctuary of the Unitarian Universalist Congregation of Venice, 1971 Pinebrook Road, Venice.
+“The Racial Monologues,” created and performed by the Unitarian Universalist Fellowship of Port Charlotte, will be presented Monday at 7 p.m. in the sanctuary of the Unitarian Universalist Congregation of Venice, 1971 Pinebrook Road, in Venice.

 This will be the fourth year that the Port Charlotte UU Racial Justice committee has collected personal stories written by people from a diverse array of backgrounds.